PierreSenellart/provsql/doc/source/dev/probability-evaluation.rst

   ``Pr(B op C)`` over the per-row contributor marginals.
-Each semimod's K child is that row's contributor sub-circuit -- a single ``gate_input``, or (for a join) a ``times`` / ``plus`` / ``monus`` of several leaves; :cfunc:`contributorProb` computes its read-once probability.
+Each semimod's K child is that row's contributor sub-circuit -- a single ``gate_input``, or (for a join) a ``times`` / ``plus`` / ``monus`` of several leaves; a small read-once recursion (``contributorProb``) computes its probability.
 Soundness condition : every structural gate inside a contributor (``input`` / ``times`` / ``plus`` / ``monus``) has ``ref_count == 1`` -- a single check that makes the contributors' leaf sets pairwise disjoint, unshared with the rest of the circuit, and